itenahmed/GithubExplorer/README.md

 - Search GitHub users and see their public repos
 - Add notes for users and repositories
 - Compare two GitHub users
-- Generate a short AI summary for any user (optional)
+- Generate a short AI summary for any user

 ## How to run